+ How to Paint the Perfect Stripe brought to you by BB Frösch Chalk Paint Powder +

 Why?
 Well, I LOVE it!

 You don’t have any prep work… No sanding, priming or striping.
+Sometimes it can be good to use stencils but not this time.
 I get all of the wonderful properties of chalk paint, plus I get to select my own colors!
 Also, it’s a fraction of the cost of boutique brands of Chalk Paint.
 Yea, total SCORE!!

 Here’s your checklist…